Welcome to The Blue Room Theatre’s Winter Nights 2019 season.

 Scroll down for a quick run-down of the projects.
 Come get cosy and bask in the warmth of experimentation and ideas this winter.

-Proudly supported by Minderoo and Whipper Snapper Distillery
+Proudly supported by the Minderoo Foundation and Whipper Snapper Distillery

 Keynote Lecture: On Theatre